siroj100/gover/README.md

 ```

 ###1.3 custom interval
-The interval this time is customizeable (it will run immediately every now and then)
+The interval this time is customizeable (it will run immediately in a certain interval)
 ```
 interval := time.Second * 30
 customInterval, _ := gover.NewCustomInterval(moritz.meowing, interval, jkt)